- **Daemen College is now Test Optional for all majors**

 - A range of academic interests, personal perspectives, and life experiences adds much to the educational mix.
 Given your personal background, describe an experience that illustrates what you would bring to the diversity in a college community, or an encounter that demonstrated the importance of diversity to you.

 - FAFSA (Free Application for Federal Student Aid) if you wish to apply for financial aid.

 Daemen offers a rolling admissions policy, which means applications are accepted year round.
 This allows students to apply early and learn if they are accepted.
-The Physical Therapy, Physician Assistant, and Nursing programs fill quickly.
-We encourage students interested in these programs to apply early.
-Many students take advantage of our rolling admissions policy and apply early.
+The first decisions will be released in mid-November.

 Students who have been homeschooled are requested to provide appropriate evidence of equivalency of high school education.
 Typically, this will be documentation in the form of possession of a General Equivalency Diploma (GED) or written attestation by the superintendent of schools in the student’s public school district of residence that the student has completed an appropriate program of home instruction.
 Appropriate documentation is also needed to establish eligibility for financial aid.
 All home-schooled students should discuss their particular situation with financial aid and admissions counselors.